r2pm-workshop/r2pm-workshop.github.io/README.md

 **Robust and resilient process mining** aims to explicitly consider and confront such issues: individually or conjunctively.
 Here, with robustness, we refer to the ability of systems, algorithms, or techniques to prevent issues stemming from faulty, erroneous data, or uninformed use.
 Conversely, resilience refers to the ability of such systems, algorithms, or techniques to react to or recover from such factors.
 Considering both aspects ensures that intents, purposes, and assumptions of data, algorithms, and algorithmic pipelines are properly recognised, accounted for, and taken into account in practice, research, and development.
 Doing so, ensures valid and reliable insights, which ultimately enables the safe applicability of process mining “in the wild”.
 The aim of the workshop is to disseminate and discuss various aspects of robust and resilient process mining.
 The workshop sensitises participants towards the importance of these aspects, and provides space for topics related to the validity, reliability, applicability, and effective use of process mining solutions.

+# Potential Topics
 We invite submissions relating to the design, analysis, or usage of robust and resilient process mining techniques and pipelines.
 Accordingly, the workshop welcomes submission on the following (or related) topics:
-• Data quality management: defining, detecting, quantifying and repairing data quality issues.
+* Data quality management: defining, detecting, quantifying and repairing data quality issues.
-• Algorithmic robustness and resiliency: algorithms and techniques (for case-based or object-centric event data) that yield reliable results in the presence of erroneous, or unintended inputs, or when applied to novel scenarios
+* Algorithmic robustness and resiliency: algorithms and techniques (for case-based or object-centric event data) that yield reliable results in the presence of erroneous, or unintended inputs, or when applied to novel scenarios
-• Ensuring analytical validity: measuring, quantifying, and identifying po- tential analysis issues and threats to validity.
+* Ensuring analytical validity: measuring, quantifying, and identifying po- tential analysis issues and threats to validity.
-• Process representativeness, observability of processes, event log representa- tiveness, sample-based process mining, assessing the fit of process artifacts for analysis questions
+* Process representativeness, observability of processes, event log representa- tiveness, sample-based process mining, assessing the fit of process artifacts for analysis questions
-• Data governance, data traceability, provenance, and the responsible appli- cation of process mining.
+* Data governance, data traceability, provenance, and the responsible appli- cation of process mining.
-• The effective and reliable communication and visualisation of data and analysis result
+* The effective and reliable communication and visualisation of data and analysis result
-• Robust and resilient process mining pipelines, the effective use of process mining, the process of process mining
+* Robust and resilient process mining pipelines, the effective use of process mining, the process of process mining
-• Reproducibility and reliability of analysis results, and experimental pipelines.
+* Reproducibility and reliability of analysis results, and experimental pipelines.
-• Robust and resilient integration of generative AI in process mining appli- cations, including LLMs and agents
+* Robust and resilient integration of generative AI in process mining appli- cations, including LLMs and agents
-• Evaluation frameworks, sensitivity analysis, ablation studies, and research validity in process mining.
+* Evaluation frameworks, sensitivity analysis, ablation studies, and research validity in process mining.
-• Benchmarks assessing facets of robustness and resilience of process mining algorithms, and corresponding metrics.
+* Benchmarks assessing facets of robustness and resilience of process mining algorithms, and corresponding metrics.
-• Case studies illustrating the impact of data quality, data preprocessing, uncertainty, representativeness, etc. on process mining results.
+* Case studies illustrating the impact of data quality, data preprocessing, uncertainty, representativeness, etc. on process mining results.

 **We encourage all technical, theoretical, and empirical submissions that deal with the design, analysis, or evaluation of robust, reliable, valid, and resilient